graniticio/granitic/doc/tutorial/001-fundamentals.md

   }
 }
 ```
-(from now on this file will be referred to as your application's config file)
+(from now on this file will be referred to as your base config file)

 If you return to your terminal and run:

 <pre>
-grnc-bind
-go build
+grnc-bind && go build && ./recordstore
-./recordstore
 </pre>

 You'll see an additional line of logging on startup similar to:

 <pre>
-04/Jan/2017:16:34:27 Z INFO  [grncHTTPServer] Listening on 8080
+01/Mar/2019:15:12:29 Z INFO  [grncHTTPServer] Listening on 8080
 </pre>

-Which shows that a HTTP server is listening on the default port of 8080.
-Stop the runnning service with <code>CTRL+C</code>
+Which shows that an HTTP server is listening for web service requests on the default port of 8080.
+Stop the running
+service with <code>CTRL+C</code>

 ## Adding an endpoint